Code-Institute-Submissions/par-excellance-restaurant/README.md

 * `filter` property used to change colours of SVG files doesn't work in Internet Explorer
 * navigation links in responsive forms are underlined across the width instead of fitting the content (`width: fit-content`) in Internet Explorer and Mozilla
 * footer elements are left-aligned instead of being centered in responsive forms in Internet Explorer, Mozilla
+* header text is misplaced in Internet Explorer